tools-study/journal/drafts/draft_24.md

 ### 4.4 vPE: Very-Precise Prime Editors

-Liu et al. engineered very-precise prime editors (vPE) by identifying Cas9-nickase mutations that promote nicked-end degradation rather than indel formation, achieving an unprecedented 543:1 edit-to-indel ratio for pegRNA-only editing and 102:1 for pegRNA + ngRNA editing in HEK293T cells (Liu et al., 2025; PMID: 40963020).
+Chauhan et al. engineered very-precise prime editors (vPE) by identifying Cas9-nickase mutations that promote nicked-end degradation rather than indel formation, achieving an unprecedented 543:1 edit-to-indel ratio for pegRNA-only editing and 102:1 for pegRNA + ngRNA editing in HEK293T cells (Chauhan et al., 2025; PMID: 40963020).
 This >60-fold reduction in indel errors addresses a key safety concern for clinical PE applications: even low-frequency indels can be pathogenic in critical coding sequences.
 The vPE architecture leverages engineered Cas9 variants that relax nick positioning, promoting the degradation of the nicked 5′ flap through endogenous nucleases rather than its aberrant re-ligation into indel-generating intermediates.

 ### 4.5 epegRNA Engineering